 Try to maintain a clean house while working, and spending time with your family can quickly become overwhelming if you try to do all your cleaning all at once.
 Try to divide some of the cleaning across several days.
 Or tackle one room a day instead of trying to do it all at once.
 Designating each room to a different day of the week will ensure that you don’t get overwhelmed by fitting all your cleaning into one afternoon or one morning.

 10. Clean Up Messes Right Away

-This may seem like an obvious one, but we’ve all had those moments where something is spilled or stained, and we shrug it off, saying we’ll clean it some other time.
+This may seem obvious, but we’ve all had those moments where something is spilled or stained, and we shrug it off, saying we’ll clean it some other time.
 Don’t let yourself fall for that temptation!
 Stains are always the easiest to clean when they first happen.
-Letting stains accumulate, even if you intend to clean them later, will make your house feel dirty.
+Even if you intend to clean them later, letting stains accumulate will make your house feel dirty.
 And a dirty house is not a pleasant environment for anyone.

 From one mom to another, I hope these cleaning tips will help you manage a clean, healthy lifestyle while spending quality time with your little ones!